-Classification of symmetric keys
+Types of symmetric keys

 Encryption and decryption features

-The symmetric keys of KMS use Galois/Counter Mode (GCM) for block ciphers.
-You can enter additional authenticated data (AAD) to additionally provide integrity protection for the encrypted data.
-By encapsulating the entered ADD, KMS enables you to customize authentication data easily.
+Symmetric keys of KMS use GCM for block ciphers.
+You can use additional authenticated data (AAD) to provide supplemental protection for the integrity of encrypted data.
+KMS encapsulates AAD to enable you to customize authentication data.
 For more information, see EncryptionContext.

-Rotate symmetric keys
+Rotation of symmetric keys